couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 // ... work with the results
 ```

-Couchbase Lite can use SQL++ as its query language to achieve the same results.
+Couchbase Lite can use the SQL++ query language to achieve the same results.
 An example of using the Couchbase Lite Query API:

 ```kotlin
  val sqlQuery = """